Ophelia Settle Egypt: Personal life and legacy

 Ophelia Settle married educator Ivory Lester Egypt in 1940.
 They had a son, Ivory Lester Jr., born in 1942.
-The Parklands Planned Parenthood Clinic was named for Egypt in 1981, three years before she died from lung problems in Washington, D.C., aged 81 years.
+The Parklands Planned Parenthood Clinic was named for Egypt in 1981.

+In 1984, Egypt died from lung problems in Washington, D.C. at Providence Hospital, aged 81 years.

 The Ophelia Egypt Papers, including photographs and manuscripts, are archived in the manuscript division, Howard University Library.
+These papers are from Egypt's work in the 1930s.